 Things Asthma & Respiratory Patients Should Care During Diwali

-Thinking how to make diwali stress-free?
-While you cannot avoid this pollution totally, you can prepare to reduce its impact your child, and yourself.
-Few tips which you keep in mind & keep aware everyone in sorroundings...
+Thinking about how to make Diwali stress-free?
+While you cannot avoid this pollution totally, you can prepare to reduce its impact on your child, and yourself.
+Few tips which you keep in mind & keep aware of everyone in the surroundings...

 - Prepare in Advance: If your child is prone to any breathing ailments, which can get aggravated, then check if his pediatrician recommends increasing the dosage of his medication.
 Consider nebulization, too, after consulting your pediatrician.